Skip to content

 log_max_size = "50MB"

-kill_taskCancels the run’s context, terminating the process.
-The run records as log_overflow (exit code from the kill) — a dedicated end reason that’s still treated as a failure for retries and notifications, so the cause is visible without inspecting logs.
+kill_taskCancels the run and kills the process.
+The run ends with reason log_overflow — still treated as a failure for retries and notifications, so you can see what happened without opening the log.

 [tasks.metrics]